alexandrecuer/smartgrid/datasets/filesystem.md

 ## operation

 most sets can be restored on an EmonPI.
 The EmonPI is a very cheap and efficient data monitoring and managing platform.
 [Buy it here](https://shop.openenergymonitor.com/emonpi/)

+when restoring sets coming from deprecated versions of emoncms, a database update can be necessary

+'''
+cd /opt/openenergymonitor/EmonScripts/common
+php
+'''

 ## python library